The Louvin Brothers: Legacy

 Country-rock band The Byrds recorded the Louvin-penned "The Christian Life" for their 1968 release Sweetheart of the Rodeo.

 Emmylou Harris had a hit with the brothers' tune "If I Could Only Win Your Love" in 1975.
 Her cover version reached number four on the Billboard Hot Country Singles chart and earned the top spot on the RPM Country Tracks chart in Canada.

 In 2001, the Louvin Brothers were inducted into the Country Music Hall of Fame.
 The tribute CD Livin', Lovin', Losin': Songs of the Louvin Brothers, produced by Carl Jackson and Kathy Louvin and released in 2003, won the 2004 Grammy Award for Best Country Album.

 Satan Is Real album

 Although the brothers are still remembered today for their musical talent, they are also remembered for the unusual cover used for their 1959 album, Satan Is Real.
 Designed by Ira Louvin, the cover features the brothers standing in a rock quarry in front of a 12 ft plywood rendition of the Devil as several hidden tires soaked in kerosene burn behind them as fire and brimstone.
-While some reviewers count this as being one of the "greatest iconic album covers of all time", the cover can also be found today on several websites celebrating unusual or bizarre album covers.
-The cover has also become an Internet meme on a number of websites such as Fark, where it has been posted in discussion threads as an example of religious views of the era.
+Some reviewers count this as being one of the "greatest iconic album covers of all time."

 The opening bars of the album's title track "Satan Is Real" can be heard at the beginning of Hank Williams III's "Medley: Straight to Hell / Satan Is Real", on his Straight to Hell album of 2006.
 It is also excerpted in Will Ferrell's 2009 one-man Broadway show, You're Welcome America.
 A Final Night With George W Bush.